mt-climate-office/mco-website/_pages/mesonet_stations.md

 ---

 # Mesonet Stations
-The Montana Mesonet is currently comprised of 96 stations, with more installments each year.
+The Montana Mesonet is currently comprised of {{ site.data.stations | size }} stations, with more installments each year.
 Below is a list of active stations with links to the Mesonet Dashboard and Mesonet API for each station:

 {% include station_list.html stations=site.data.stations %}